jackburridge/jwb/blog/2025/magic_of_the_callable_abstraction.rst

    :start-after: if __name__ == "__main__":
    :dedent:

-Every response will now have the ``X-Powered-By`` header.
+Every response will now have the ``"X-Powered-By"`` header.

 Finally we get in 2019 to ASGI_, or Asynchronous Server Gateway Interface.
 ASGI is a spiritual successor to WSGI, intended to target some of its short comings, WSGI is inherently synchronous as it is a single synchronous callable, and it does not allow for easy support of protocols like websockets, or HTTP long polling.

-An ASGI application is a single asynchronous callable, it takes three arguments ``send`` which is a ``dict`` that contains details about the specific connection, ``send`` an asynchronous callable which the application uses to send messages, and ``receive`` an asynchronous callable that the application uses to receive messages.
+An ASGI application is a single asynchronous callable, it takes three arguments :py:obj:`scope` which is a :py:obj:`dict` that contains details about the specific connection, :py:func:`send` an asynchronous callable which the application uses to send messages, and :py:func:`receive` an asynchronous callable that the application uses to receive messages.

 The equivalent ASGI of the WSGI, and CGI would be: